Peter Janson-Smith: Early years

-Peter Janson-Smith was born in on 5 September 1922 in Navestock, Essex, to Rev. Edgar Smith, a Church of England vicar and his wife Alice, née Whitney.
+Peter Janson-Smith was born on 5 September 1922 in Navestock, Essex, to Rev. Edgar Smith, a Church of England vicar and his wife Alice, née Whitney.
 His full name was John Peter Janson-Smith but he always used Peter as his primary forename.
 At the time of his parents' marriage, they adopted Janson-Smith as their family surname, with Janson doubled up from one of Edgar Smith's middle names, to placate the bride's parents' concern that their daughter was about to become a Mrs. Smith.
 When he was three years old Peter Janson-Smith's father was appointed rector of Wimborne St Giles in Dorset, and this became his childhood home.
 He attended Salisbury Cathedral School, then Sherborne School.
 From school he went to St. Edmund's Hall, part of the University of Oxford, where he studied for a wartime degree in English.
 He joined the Royal Artillery as a radar specialist, and spent part of World War II in a unit operating the anti-aircraft batteries on Hackney Marshes.

 Career after World War II

 In 1946 Janson-Smith was demobilised from the Royal Artillery with the rank of captain, but stayed in the Territorial Army, where he was promoted to major in 1948.
 The army had an employment service to provide opportunities for those leaving service, and the literary agent A. D. Peters had contacted them asking for an assistant with an ex-Services background.
 After interview Janson-Smith was taken on, and worked with Peters for the next three years.
-This gave Janson-Smith exposure to a particularly well known slate of British authors, including Evelyn Waugh, Kingsley Amis and J.B.
-Priestly.
+This gave Janson-Smith exposure to a particularly well known slate of British authors, including Evelyn Waugh, Kingsley Amis and J. B. Priestley.
 In 1949 he moved to the larger Curtis Brown agency, to manage their Foreign Language division.
 He did not possess any linguistic talents, but he greatly enjoyed the role, and it introduced him to the Frankfurt Book Fair, which became for him (and later his son Patrick) an annual pilgrimage.

 At Curtis Brown he handled the foreign language translations for Eric Ambler, who in 1956 suggested to Janson-Smith that he should set up his own agency.
 Janson-Smith replied that due to the cashflow processes with publishing, this could mean a three year gap without income, which he couldn't afford.
 Ambler agreed to lend him money, in order to go ahead with this venture.